DR JOHN DEMARTINI - Updated 11 months ago

 The key to love and appreciate yourself is setting real goals, truly objective goals, and goals that are truly yours.

 To do incremental actions on a daily basis and to fill your day with high priority action, builds your self-worth.
-Doing something that is meaningful and inspiring each day will help you to appreciate yourself for who you are.
+Doing something that is meaningful and inspiring each day will help you to appreciate yourself for who you are and increase self-worth.

 Then when you do achieve your goal, you appreciate and love yourself for what you can do.
 You go out and accomplish more and you make a difference in the world.